 Guntersville is a somewhat small city located in the state of Alabama.
 With a population of 8,385 people and three constituent neighborhoods, Guntersville is the 79th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Guntersville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Guntersville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Guntersville are a mix of both white- and blue-collar jobs.
 Overall, Guntersville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Guntersville who work in sales jobs (12.95%), management occupations (11.14%), and office and administrative support (10.86%).

 In terms of college education, Guntersville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.08% of adults 25 and older in the city have at least a bachelor's degree.